The energy distance for ensemble and scenario reduction: Why the energy distance for reduction problems?

-NP-hard integer-valued subproblem \eqref{eq_ensemble_reduction} or \eqref{eq_scen_red_inner_cont} is usually solved by heuristics for higher dimensional problems.
-Typically, forward selection (FS), backward selection (FS) or relatives like fast forward selection (FFS) or forward selection in wait-and-see clusters (FSWC) are applied, see e.g. \cite{growe2003scenario, romisch2009scenario, feng2013scenario}.
-However, other alternatives like particle swarm optimization, neural network base deep learning methods and other heuristics are applied too, see \cite{li2019fast}.
+The NP-hard integer-valued subproblem \eqref{eq_ensemble_reduction} or \eqref{eq_scen_red_inner_cont} is usually solved by heuristics for higher dimensional problems.
+Typically, forward selection (FS), backward selection (FS) or similar algorithms like fast forward selection (FFS) or forward selection in wait-and-see clusters (FSWC) are applied, see e.g. \cite{growe2003scenario, romisch2009scenario, feng2013scenario}.
+However, other alternatives like particle swarm optimization, neural network bases on deep learning methods and other heuristics are applied as well, see \cite{li2019fast}.